Performance reviews can be tricky to navigate. What you say, and how you say it, impacts a team member’s morale and engagement.

 Not only can conducting more frequent performance reviews allow for issues to be caught earlier, it also reduces how daunting they can be by making them in smaller chunks instead of waiting for an annual review.

 For a good case study, check out the impact switching to more frequent performance reviews had at Adobe.

 What should be noted about a quality performance review is that it shouldn’t just be the one conducting the review talking.

-It should be a back and forth with the said employee to come to a better consensus of what to do moving forward.
+It should be a back-and-forth with the said employee to come to a better consensus on what to do moving forward.

 Effective performance reviews can only be reached if you’re open to listening and obtaining feedback from employees

 By giving constructive feedback, and having an open conversation, the appraisal process will give great insights to help both sides of the table.

 You don’t want your performance review to essentially be a checklist that you make your way through.

 Towards Better Performance Management